Sidney Sheldon

-Sheldon's 18 novels have sold over 300 million copies in 51 languages.
-Sheldon is consistently cited as one of the top-10 best-selling fiction writers of all time.
+Sheldon's novels have sold over 300 million copies in 51 languages.
+He is consistently cited as one of the top 10 best-selling fiction writers of all time.

 Early life

 Sheldon was born Sidney Schechtel in Chicago, Illinois.
-His parents, of Russian Jewish ancestry, were Ascher "Otto" Schechtel (1894–1967), manager of a jewelry store, and Natalie Marcus.
-At 10, Sidney made his first sale, US$5 for a poem.
-During the Depression, he worked at a variety of jobs, and after graduating from East High School in Denver, Colorado, he attended Northwestern University on a scholarship, and contributed short plays to drama groups.
-He had to drop out after six months during the Depression era to help support his family.
+His parents, of Ukrainian Jewish ancestry, were Ascher "Otto" Schechtel (1894–1967), manager of a jewelry store, and Natalie Marcus.
+At age 10, Sidney made his first sale, $5 for a poem.
+During the Great Depression, he worked at a variety of jobs, and after graduating from East High School in Denver, Colorado, he attended Northwestern University on a scholarship, and contributed short plays to drama groups.
+He had to drop out after six months to help support his family.
 Sheldon enlisted in the military during World War II as a pilot in the War Training Service, a branch of the Army Air Corps.
 His unit was disbanded, but he was discharged because of a recurring slipped disc before he was deployed.